XpiritBV/BuildingModernWebApplicationsWorkshop/docs-angular/Lab2-CreatingComponents.md

 **\*.component.ts**

-- Here you will put the logic for the component and connects to the .html and .sass file.
+- The typescript file connects with the .html and scss files.
+This file will also contain all the logic for the component.

 **\*.component.spec.ts**

-  - With the spec class you are able to unit test your component
+- With the spec class you are able to unit test your component.

 **\*.component.html**

 - This will show your content.

 **\*.component.scss**

-  - The sass file gives you the oppurtunity to style the component.
-See 1.
-GettingStarted to learn more about Sass.
+- The scss file styles the component.

 The Angular CLI command also added your component to the `AppModule`.
 You can find this file in `./angular-application/src/app/app.module.ts`